Næsbyholm: 1720–1836: Changing owners

-1836-present: Rønnenkamp family
+1836–present: Rønnenkamp family

 In 1836, Næsbyholm was sold to Christian Rønnenkamp.
 He was the son of a merchant from Flensburg but had moved to Copenhagen in an early age where he had made a fortune on speculative investments during the war years.
 He now settled on his estates and managed them himself.

-Rønnenkamp had no children and therefore left his estates to his wife's grandson, P. Christian Howden (1854-1930), who assumed the last Howden-Rønnenkamp.
+Rønnenkamp had no children and therefore left his estates to his wife's grandson, P. Christian Howden (1854–1930), who assumed the last name Howden-Rønnenkamp.
 He constructed new farm buildings and redesigned the garden.
-The eldest of his four daughters Jessy (1887-1954) married Mogens Holck (1885-) in 1910..
-They would later uses Næsbyholm as a summer residence alongside Holckenhavn.
+The eldest of his four daughters Jessy (1887–1954) married Mogens Holck (1885–) in 1910.
+They would later use Næsbyholm as a summer residence alongside Holckenhavn.
 The manor was again hit by fire in 1732 and again in 1947 but both times reconstructed in its original style.
 In 1948, Hessy Holck ceded Næsbyholm to her son Mogens Preben Christian Eiler Holck.
 He owned it until 1975.

 Architecture

-The manor house is known for the Næsbyholm Ceiling, originally decorated with four allegorical frescos of the four seasons of which only "Winter" and "Spring" have survived.
+The manor house is known for the Næsbyholm Ceiling, originally decorated with four allegorical frescos of the four seasons, of which only "Winter" and "Spring" have survived.

 Today

 Næsbyholm is today owned by Mogens Holck, who resides at Bavelse.
 Næsbyholm is managed as an event venue by Morten and Christel Lund.
-The largest room seats 120 people at long tables and 100 people at round tables.It has 29 double rooms and one single room.
+The largest room seats 120 people at long tables and 100 people at round tables.
+It has 29 double rooms and one single room.

 Cultural references

-Næsbyholm was used as a location in the 2014-14 television series Heartless.
+Næsbyholm was used as a location in the 2014–2015 television series Heartless.